burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 What is important during a course you will present lectures and make a good presentation in live mode is also not an easy skill, but you can build this skill if you apply it into this course in future.

-## Deep Learning for Visual Computing, CS323 with prof. Bernard Ghannem
+## Deep Learning for Visual Computing, CS323 with prof. Bernard Ghanem

 Even though I faced Deep Learning(DL) methods during my career at NVIDIA and during my academic passing of several classes at Stanford University, this class was very useful.